 Anovulation – abnormal or irregular ovulation – is one of the most prevalent causes of female infertility and some 25% of all female infertility cases can be attributed to this problem.

 Endometriosis is a painful and, when left untreated, chronic condition characterized by lining tissues of uterus getting outside the uterus, possibly inside the fallopian tubes, peritoneal cavity of the ovaries, bladder or bowels.
 The scar tissue resulting from this condition can trigger infertility.
 The treatments methods that are effective in infertility patients with endometriosis include in vitro fertilization (IVF) as well as surgery.

 Fallopian tubes represent a pair of tubes alongside which eggs are being transported from the ovaries to the uterus where the fertilization happens.
-Fallopian tubes can get blocked due to a few factors including scarring and infection.
+The fallopian tubes can get blocked due to a few factors including scarring and infection.
 When a blockage strikes, fertility may become endangered.
 In vitro fertilization has been long used to help women with the fallopian tubal disease to regain fertility.

 Fibroids are the estrogen-dependent non-cancerous benign tumors that build inside the uterus and may cause heavy menstrual bleeding and pelvic pains.
 Fibroids can also cause recurrent miscarriages and infertility.
 A gynecologist might recommend a myomectomy (removal of fibroids) as the optimal surgical intervention for patients who want to get pregnant.